-Even though selling drugs, like marijuana and cocaine, is illegal in Alabama, there’s a tax law on the books that allows the state to tax the proceeds from drug dealers’ sales via tax stamps.
+Even though selling drugs is illegal in Alabama, there’s a tax law on the books that allows the state to tax the proceeds from drug dealers’ sales via tax stamps.
 For example, 10 grams of marijuana is taxed with a $35 stamp.
 Although drug kingpins most likely aren’t lining up to purchase the stamps and pay taxes on their illegal wares, it doesn’t matter.
-Anyone who is caught with significant quantities of drugs who didn’t purchase the tax stamps could be charged with tax evasion unless the tax bill is paid in full.
+Anyone who is caught with significant quantities of drugs and didn’t purchase the tax stamps could be charged with tax evasion unless the tax bill is paid in full.

-In other states, however, legal marijuana has already become one of the top growing industries to invest in.
+In other states, however, legal marijuana has already become a huge cash cow.

 10. Nevada: Loud Live Music Tax

-Nevada businesses must pay a 5 to 10 percent sales tax on admissions, food, drink and merchandise to the state whenever there is live entertainment going on.
+Nevada businesses must pay a 9 percent tax on admission charges to the state whenever there is live entertainment going on at a facility with an occupancy of at least 200.
 This can include everything from animal stunt performances to comedy and magic.
-Uncompensated, short performances, however, are tax-free — so you can sing your heart out, for free.
+Uncompensated, short performances, however, are tax-free — so you can sing your heart out, at no charge.

 11. New York: Bagel Tax